 In the process of compiling this document, efforts were made to be as comprehensive as possible and include as much information as was available.
 However, the science and practice of passive sampling is an evolving process, and some data simply were not available at the time this document was being prepared.
-For example, this document provides consensus partition coefficients for the partitioning of PCBs and PAHs between the organic polymers discussed here (i.e., K{POM}, K{PDMS}, K{LDPE}) and water.
-Such values for chlorinated pesticides, such as the DDTs, and chlorinated dibenzodioxins and furans are not available for the recommendation of consensus values and consequently are not included.
-A discussion of partition coefficients for these target contaminants is included in Appendix B. Another evolving area for passive sampling is the approach used for calculating the Cfree concentration for the target contaminants.
-As discussed in Section 8, one can assume that equilibrium has been achieved between the target contaminants and environmental phases (e.g., water, particulates, colloids), and Cfree can be calculated using a K{PS}.
-Another approach, if equilibrium is not assumed, is to use performance reference compound (PRC) data to adjust the non-equilibrium passive sampler concentration (C{PS}^{non-eq}) data for equilibrium conditions.
-Section 8 provides links maintained by the United States Environmental Protection Agency's Superfund Program and the Strategic Environmental Research and Development Program (SERDP) to two graphic user interface (GUI) programs that will provide calculated adjustment factors (i.e., fractional equilibrium (f{eq}) values) for measured target PCB and PAH concentration data to allow for relatively straightforward and consistent calculations of equilibrium Cfree values.
-The GUIs are operational for the LDPE and PDMS polymers.
-Efforts continue to expand the GUI's capabilities to include the POM polymer.
-As new improvements become readily available, such as the partition coefficients and GUIs discussed above, as well as others, this document will be updated in future versions.
+For example, this document provides partition coefficients for the partitioning of PCBs and PAHs between the organic polymers discussed here (i.e., K{POM}, K{PDMS}, K{LDPE}) and water that were published as part of the proceedings from a workshop on passive samplers (Ghosh et al., 2014).
+Values for chlorinated pesticides, such as the DDTs, and chlorinated dibenzodioxins and furans were not provided in the workshop publication and consequently are not included in this document.
+A discussion of partition coefficients for these target contaminants is included in Appendix B.

+Another evolving area for passive sampling is selecting the approach used for calculating the C{free} concentration for the target contaminants.
+As discussed in Section 8, in one approach, equilibrium is assumed to have been achieved between the target contaminants and environmental phases (e.g., water, particulates, colloids), and Cfree is calculated using a KPS.
+In a second approach, if equilibrium is not assumed, performance reference compounds (PRCs) are used to adjust the non-equilibrium passive sampler concentration (C{PS}^{non-eq}) data for equilibrium conditions (see Section 8 for a discussion of equilibrium and non-equilibrium conditions).
+Section 8 provides links maintained by the United States Environmental Protection Agency's Superfund Program and the Strategic Environmental Research and Development Program (SERDP) to graphic user interface (GUI) programs, called PRC correction calculators (PCC) that will provide calculated adjustment factors (i.e., fractional equilibrium (feq) values) for measured target PCB and PAH concentration data to allow for relatively straightforward and consistent calculations of equilibrium Cfree values.
+The PCCs are operational for the LDPE and PDMS polymers.
+Efforts continue to expand the PCC's capabilities to include the POM polymer.
+As new improvements become readily available, such as the partition coefficients and PCCs discussed above, as well as others, this document will be updated in future versions.

-Below are two tables that provide resources for passive sampler users.
-Table 1-2 lists technical contacts around the United States with expertise and experience working with various aspects of passive sampling.
+Below are tables that provide information and resources for passive sampler users.
+Table 1-3 lists advantages and disadvantages of various samplers for organics.
+Table 1-4 lists technical contacts around the United States and internationally with expertise and experience working with various aspects of passive sampling.
 They can be contacted to answer technical questions about passive sampling or point any requests in the right direction for a timely resolution.
-Table 1-3 lists commercial analytical laboratories located around North America that, at the time of this document's release, have experience with the chemical analysis aspects of passive sampling.
+This document cannot address all of the possible scenarios that may occur when applying passive sampling (e.g., heterogeneity in contaminant distributions, implications of varying temperatures and salinities during deployments, development of statistical designs for sampling, and impacts of groundwater intrusions) but the experts listed in Table 1-4 can provide advanced guidance.
+In addition, Table 1-5 lists commercial analytical laboratories located around North America that, at the time of this document's release, have experience with the chemical analysis aspects of passive sampling.
 These two tables are intended to encourage potential passive sampler users to apply the technology at contaminated sites and contact any of the people listed for guidance or analytical services.